A former gang leader who spends several years in prison before starting a band and becoming known as the “King of Latin Soul.”

 The bandleader whose group creates “I Like it Like That,” the biggest Latin boogaloo hit of the 1960s and a chart topper once again when it’s covered in the 1990s.

 A piano player, and self-proclaimed Latin music purist who spends several years in Cuba studying music before returning to New York and becoming one of the biggest salsa bandleaders.

-The late percussionist and bandleader who trained under the great Gene Krupa.
+The late percussionist and bandleader who trained under Gene Krupa and was behind several boogaloo hits.

-A musician and producer who helps guide Fania records to become the biggest label in Latin music and goes on to produce the first Latin record to win a Grammy.
+A musician and producer during the early days of Fania records, who would go on to produce the first Latin record to win a Grammy.

 Percussionist and bandleader known today as the last mambo king.